noyb34/dbt-kestra/README.md

 10. Write documentation:
     - Add descriptions for models and key columns in .yml files
     - Create a markdown file explaining the episode-manifestation relationship

+### Solution:

+1. Clone this repository to your local machine.
+2. update the `profiles.yml` file with your database connection details.
+3. Run `dbt seed` to load the seed data into your database.
+4. Run `dbt run` to build the final model.